List of The Huckleberry Hound Show episodes

-The following is an episode list for the American animated television series The Huckleberry Hound Show (1958–61).
+The following is an episode list for the American animated television series The Huckleberry Hound Show, which was produced by Hanna-Barbera Productions.
 Each episode of the first two seasons comprises a Huckleberry Hound cartoon, a Pixie and Dixie and Mr. Jinks cartoon, and a Yogi Bear cartoon.
-In seasons three and four, Hokey Wolf cartoons replace the Yogi Bear segments since he was getting his own spinoff series in 1960.
+In seasons three and four, Hokey Wolf cartoons replace the Yogi Bear segments since he was getting his own spin-off series in 1961.

 The series was originally sponsored by Kellogg's through its advertising agency, Leo Burnett.
 The air dates varied in each city, depending on what day and time slot the Burnett agency was able to buy.
 The dates for the first season below are based on when an episode aired for the first time; that was on a Monday in some cities, though the same episode would have been seen, for example, in Los Angeles on Tuesday and New York on Thursday.

 Series overview

 At present, the first season has been released on DVD by Warner Home Video.
-There are currently no plans by Warner Home Video to release the remaining three seasons (42 episodes) on DVD.
+The complete series was released on blu-ray by Warner Archive on August 26th, 2025.